Lounge Review

 Facilities at the Qantas Lounge

 The bathrooms in the Qantas lounge were a solid 9 out of 10.
-Bonus points for having paper hand towels (I know it’s not environmentally friendly).
+Bonus points for having paper hand towels.
 Clean, self-contained but marked down slightly as the toilet roll supply was running dangerously low.

 The Qantas lounge also has showers.
 These are located on the second floor, near the bathrooms.
 They’re a bit on the small side but tastefully decorated.
 I would say they’re on par with the AA arrivals lounge at T3, and better than the BA showers in T5.

 I also spotted a couple of private rooms on the second floor.
-I’m not sure how you gain entry to these, but I took a couple of photos.
+I’m unsure how you gain entry to these, but I took some photos.
 They’re not huge, but they can hold four or five adults, and they are nicely decorated.
 If you’re a VIP or a family, this could give you some much-needed privacy.

-There’s wifi throughout the lounge too, although it’s not particularly fast.
-You can still access the Heathrow wifi in here, and it runs faster.
+There’s Wi-Fi throughout the lounge, too, although it’s not particularly fast.
+You can still access the Heathrow Wi-Fi here, and it runs faster.

 Verdict on the Qantas London Lounge

 I loved this lounge.
 It’s beautiful without being over the top, and it feels like they’ve created a space that sets you up for an incredibly long flight to Australia.
-Having it split over two floors, and then within those floors having zones, means that this lounge has something for everyone.
+It’s split over two floors, and within those floors, there are zones, so this lounge has something for everyone.

 This lounge is for both business and first class passengers, and it caters to both well.
 It’s better than most business class lounges I’ve been in.